haji-mix/fb-bot/README.md

-# (FB-AUTOBOT)
+# FB-BOT

-Kokoro-Project is a **forked and modified version** of the original **FB-AUTOBOT**, designed to enhance the **automation of Facebook Messenger bots**.
+Kokoro-Project is a **forked and modified version** of the original facebook autobot, designed to enhance the **automation of Facebook Messenger bots**.
 With an improved feature set, better performance, and extended customization options, Kokoro makes chatbot deployment easier and more efficient.

 ---